BruntonUWBio/OpenMind/data_preprocessing/README.md

 ```
    python combine_off.py /data2/OpenFaceTests/patient_session /data2/OpenFaceFeatures/features_patient_session.csv
 ```
+(Here we just show how to process the data for one session, similarly all features can be combined, or features for one patient)

 To obtain real times in the open face features, we need to add the beginning real time of each video to the timestamp for each timestamp in the features table.